 Compared to hearing loss, tinnitus is more common.
 It frequently affects young adults and can be caused by concerts or bars.

 Tinnitus isn’t related to loss of hearing.
-However, it can be really annoying to deal with.4 Some people find
+However, it can be really annoying to deal with.4 Some people find the ringing or buzzing to be extremely distracting, especially if they’re trying to focus.

 3. Reduced Visual Perception